Buyers of Olympic village condos left out in the cold after delayed Games

 Built on reclaimed land, Harumi Flag is designed to house about 12,000 people in 23 buildings.
 It includes shops, a park and a school.
 Tenants were supposed to move in starting in 2023.
 Mitsui Fudosan Residential declined to say how many units have been sold.

-A 37-year-old medical researcher said he bought a spacious 110-square-metre condominium because he plans to live with his fiancee and parents.
+A 37-year-old medical researcher said he bought a spacious 110 sq m condominium because he plans to live with his fiancee and parents.
 But the unexpected delay means they are sharing his two-bedroom current home until the new condominium is ready.

-At 65 square metres, his current home is too cramped for four adults, he said.
+At 65 sq m, his current home is too cramped for four adults, he said.

 The project cost the Tokyo government 54 billion yen (US$500 million), including road work and infrastructure.
 On top of that, the government paid 4.2 billion yen to the developers to lease the complex for a year, using it as the Olympic village for about 10,000 athletes.